MamaMoney/qems-prod/README.md

-# qems-partners
+# qems-prod
-Query Exporter Metric Service for Partners Environment
+Query Exporter Metric Service for Prod Environment (based on [query-exporter-metric-service](https://github.com/MamaMoney/query-exporter-metric-service) repo).

 ## How it works